 - Wish to decrease your dependence on your glasses or contact lenses

 - Are free of eye disease or inflammation

 - Have had a stable vision prescription for at least one year

 Refractive Surgery Options

-LASIK is the most commonly performed refractive surgery.
+LASIK is the most commonly performed refractive surgery here at our practice in Hoffman Estates.
 During LASIK, your eye surgeon creates a small incision in the cornea with a handheld blade or a laser, and then reshapes the cornea so that it refracts light properly, resulting in clearer vision.
 LASIK surgery may also use wavefront technology, which uses computer imaging to provide precise measurements of the eye’s structure in order to guide the surgeon during surgery.

 LASEK uses a fine blade to lift the outer layer of the cornea and then uses a laser to reshape the cornea so it can refract light properly.